 Disabling a device

-The following example shows the the second option 'Disabling a device':
+The following example shows the the second option 'Disabling a device'(the result for user certificates will be the same):

 Navigate to Devices - All devices in your Azure AD